jwcastillo/smart-contract/README.md

 - `200` - Success.
 - `101` - Error, as **key** parameter has an invalid [RFC UUID format](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format).
 - `102` - Error, as **challenge** parameter has an invalid [RFC UUID format](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format).
+- `103` - Error, the hash of the current transaction is invalid.

 ## Testing